Pinolenic acid: Chemistry and biochemistry

 Pinolenic acid is an isomer of gamma-linolenic acid (GLA).
 GLA is an ω-6 essential fatty acid (EFA) but pinolenic acid is not.
 However, like the EFAs, it forms biologically active metabolites in the presence of cyclooxygenase or lipoxygenase.
 These metabolites can partially relieve some of the symptoms of EFA deficiency.

 Physiology

 Recent research has shown its potential use in weight loss by curbing appetite.

 Pinolenic acid causes the triggering of two hunger suppressants—cholecystokinin and glucagon-like peptide-1 (GLP-1).

 Pinolenic acid may have LDL-lowering properties by enhancing hepatic LDL uptake.

+Natural occurrence

+Oftentimes, it is found in conifers together with other fatty acids (juniperonic, coniferonic, taxoleic, sciadonic acid) that have a double bond in the position 5, separated by more than one methylene group from the next double bond.